 But cooking a prime rib roast — especially for company — can be intimidating.
 Impress without the stress with this no-fail guide to putting a perfect prime rib roast on the table.
 With three simple tips, you're on your way to serving the best roast of your life.

 And when you've got prime rib that looks and tastes fantastic, you don't need to overdo the rest of the meal.
-Serve it with classic holiday sides like creamed spinach or green bean casserole, your favorite mashed or scalloped potatoes and a basket of hot dinner rolls for soaking up the jus.
+Serve it with classic holiday sides like creamed spinach or green bean casserole, your favorite scalloped potatoes (we highly recommend Joanna Gaines' recipe!) and, of course a basket of hot dinner rolls for soaking up the jus.

 Step 1: Befriend your butcher